vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 A greedy (or lucky) programmer may create a ton of `is-even()`-like libraries to be occasionally present as a dependency in a plethora of libraries.
 Do they deserve to be rewarded?
 Absolutely.
-They do create value recognized by dependants, and this shall be propely rewarded.
+They do create value recognized by dependants, and this shall be properly rewarded.
-Does it make overall situation worse?
+Does it make the overall situation worse?
-Yes, because there eventually is a bigger amount of libraries to be aware of and put into dependency lists.
+Yes, because there eventually is a larger amount of libraries to be aware of and put into dependency lists.
-Generally, the more dependencies there is, [the worse](https://blog.carlmjohnson.net/post/2020/avoid-dependencies/).
+Generally, the more dependencies there are, [the worse](https://blog.carlmjohnson.net/post/2020/avoid-dependencies/).

 ::: spoiler A classic meme